-I’m a 3rd year PhD candidate in Computer Science at the University of Washington, and a visiting researcher at Facebook AI Research.
+I’m a 3rd year PhD candidate in Computer Science at the University of Washington.
 I’m advised by Noah Smith and Luke Zettlemoyer.
 I am supported by the Bloomberg Data Science PhD Fellowship.

-These days, I’m excited about developing models that are modular and embarrassingly parallel.
+These days, I’m excited about developing models that are modular, embarrassingly parallel, and sparse.
 Much of my research investigates language variation in large datasets, and how the composition of training data affects the overall behavior of language models.
 I strongly believe that being careful about our data will lead to stronger and more reliable language technologies.

 Check out my publications to learn more.